 Make sure the dough is tight and not soft.

 Do not overload the pan while frying.
-If you are scaling the recipe, fry them in batches.
+If you are scaling up the recipe, fry them in batches.

 You Might Also Like